 The European Union can sanction companies from member countries that invest in non-cooperating jurisdictions, and for this reason, not being on the list is an acknowledgment of the work Costa Rica has done on the issues that the European Union Code of Conduct Group evaluates.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his extensive experience here, he has acquired a wealth of knowledge about living and doing business in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his extensive experience here, he has acquired a wealth of knowledge about living and doing business in Costa Rica.
 If you have questions and would like to contact Tom click here.